 When you work with our firm, you work directly with Charlotte attorneys Chris Kallianos and Jeff Warren.
 We make it a top priority to communicate regularly with our auto accident clients and their families.
-You can rely on Jeff and Chris to do what it takes to get results for you on your car accident claim.
+You can rely on Jeff and Chris to do what it takes to get results for you on your car accident claim or truck accident claim.

 A number of studies show that car wreck victims can recover more money with the help of an attorney than those who try to handle their own claims.
 Here are just a few of the steps our lawyers can take to help you get back on your feet – financially and physically – after a serious car wreck: